- Home

 Ginger shots and juice cleanses

 Let’s start with ginger shots.
 A popular spice, ginger has been proven to reduce inflammation in our body.
 In addition, other common ingredients found in ginger shots, like lemon and turmeric, have strong anti-inflammatory and antioxidant properties.
 However, we should be mindful when buying or making ginger shots as some can have sugar and other additives that the body doesn’t need.
-It’s important to note that ginger shots are not a magic fix, and should be taken alongside a balanced diet.
+It’s important to note that ginger shots are not a magic fix and should be taken alongside a balanced diet.

 Celery juice trends and so on, claiming to detoxify the body are not proven to work.
 Plus, when you juice a fruit or a vegetable, you lose the fibre and are left with the sugar.
 So, should you drink juice at all?
 If you enjoy the taste, go for it.
 A small serving of fruit or vegetable juice is not harmful.
-But should you be drinking cup after cup as a ‘cure-all’ for your health problems and to ‘detoxify’ your body?
+But should you be drinking glass after glass as a ‘cure-all’ for your health problems and to ‘detoxify’ your body?
 No.

 Prebiotics